benhoyt/benhoyt.github.com/writings/goawk-compiler-vm.md

 * Optimize or reduce stack operations.
 The `interp.push` method is particularly slow, due to the `append` check (and the `append` is almost never needed in normal AWK code).
 Let me know if you have good ideas about how to determine the maximum stack size ahead of time.
 Is it even possible with potentially-recursive function calls?
-* Are there any specialized opcodes we could add, such as an `Int` instruction?
-Adding `Int`, for example, would save a memory lookup to the `interp.nums` slice.
+* Are there any specialized opcodes we could add, such as an `Int` instruction that pushes the integer constant in its argument?
+Adding `Int` would save a memory lookup to the `interp.nums` slice.
 * Presumably `JumpLess` and similar opcodes are not used very often on strings.
 Would it be better to replace them with `JumpLessNum` to avoid the type check on at least one of the operands?
 (For strings we'd use a longer instruction sequence.)

 **String concatenation** is also unnecessarily expensive due to excess allocations and copying when you're concatenating more than two strings.
 Currently a multi-concatenation expression like `first_name " " last_name` is compiled to two binary `Concat` instructions: